Viola Davis: Acting credits and accolades

+Davis is widely regarded as one of the greatest actors of her generation.
+Chris Murphy of Vanity Fair said she achieved her reputation and accolades by consistently "delivering deeply felt performances, unmatched in their ability to access a seemingly endless well of emotion while remaining undeniably grounded".
+Steve McQueen, who directed Davis in Widows, called her "one of the greatest actors of her generation", believing she could act any role if allowed the opportunity.

 For her stage work, Davis has won two Tony Awards, three Drama Desk Awards, an Obie Award, and a Theater World Award.
 She holds the distinction of becoming the first actress of color to win the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 Davis is the first African-American to win five Screen Actors Guild Awards.
 Davis is also tied for the most film wins for an actress at the Screen Actors Guild Awards; and with six overall wins, she is the most awarded African American.
-She has also received nominations for six Golden Globes Awards and three British Academy Film Awards, winning one of each, in addition to winning the Academy Award for Best Supporting Actress for her performance in Fences (2016).
+She has also received nominations for six Golden Globes Awards and three BAFTA Awards, winning one of each, in addition to winning the Academy Award for Best Supporting Actress for her performance in Fences (2016).
 This led to her becoming the first black performer to achieve the Triple Crown of Acting by winning a competitive Oscar, Emmy and Tony.
-She is also the first actress of color to have received four Academy Award nominations.
-Davis was awarded an honorary doctorate in Fine Arts from her undergraduate alma mater, Rhode Island College, in 2002.
-On January 20, 2020, Davis was awarded an honorary doctoral degree in fine arts from Indiana University.
-In February 2023, she was awarded the Grammy Award for Best Audio Book, Narration & Storytelling Recording for the narration to her 2022 autobiography Finding Me, making her the 18th person to achieve EGOT status.
+She is also the first actress of colour to have received four Academy Award nominations.

 Davis has been recognized by the Academy of Motion Picture Arts and Sciences (AMPAS) for the following films: